HonghuXue/HonghuXue.github.io/content/project/Mixed-Signal-CMOS/index.md

 #slides: example

+---
 We worked as a two-person team from 09.2015 to 02.2016 during my master study in University of Freiburg.
-The main task includes:
+The main task includes,

 (i)Proceeding with the Analog CMOS circuit design project

 (ii)Layout Design of a two-stage amplifier in Cadence, i.e., the layout of capacitors and other circuit components

 (iii)Performing validation on main standards under different circumstances

----